 A paper on this subject that I wrote in 2014 is here.
 It contains some of the history and theory of Aircraft Scatter, as well as some discussion of my software AircraftScatter Sharp.
 If you are interested in Aircraft Scatter and want to know more after reading this page, it is a good place to start.

-If you are looking for information on my software AircraftScatter Sharp, you can download a zip file of the program here, and more information on the program is here
+If you are looking for information on my software AircraftScatter Sharp, you can download an installer for the program here, and more information on the program is here

 This page is divided into the following sections: